thuliteio/getdoks.org/content/docs/basics/shortcodes/index.md

 ## Link cards

 {{< callout context="note" icon="info-circle" >}}
-Available with the next release.
+New feature — available with the next release.
 {{< /callout >}}

 Use the `{{</* link-card */>}}` shortcode to link prominently to different pages.